Singular Vectors of Attention Heads Align with Features: Sparse Attention Decomposition

 Using $N_\text{recon}$ we can estimate how many features of interest may be present when an attention head attends to a token pair.
 Figure~\ref{fig:real-models}(b) shows how this metric changes over the duration of training in Pythia.
 It shows that for the heads considered here, typically only 1-4 singular vectors are needed to reconstruct relative attention and shows how this value declines during training (consistent with Figure~\ref{fig:feature-present-training}(b)).

 As further confirmation of sparse attention decomposition, we examine the $N_\text{recon}$ metric for GPT-2 on the IOI task \cite{DBLP:conf/iclr/WangVCSS23}.
-Figure~\ref{fig:real-models}(a) shows distributions of the reconstruction count for different attention heads of the trained model.
+Figure~\ref{fig:real-models}(a) averages over 128 IOI prompts that vary names, prompt templates (including name order), and objects.
+It shows distributions of the reconstruction count for different attention heads of the trained model.
 Typical values vary reflecting different functional roles of the attention heads, but they show that in most cases, $N_\text{recon}$ is small, showing that features of interest occupy low-dimensional subspaces, and suggesting that only a limited number of features are of interest to each head.

+Finally, we note that SAD is present in both toy and real-world models.
+Within our real-world experiments, we evaluate two distinct architectures to mitigate the risk of architectural dependency in our results: Pythia, which uses RoPE, and GPT-2, which does not.